-- Stop the test for the individual pupil and note the time. - Offer a test break to the pupil. - Allow the pupil to return to the test if they feel well enough after the test break. - Calculate how much time the pupil has left to complete the test. - [KS1 only] Ensure the test is completed on the same day; however, if the pupil is too unwell and they haven't seen the questions later in the paper, they may complete it on another day. - [KS2 only] Ensure the test is completed on the same day if the pupil is too ill to continue after a rest break, their partially completed script will be sent for marking. - If the unwell pupil is disturbing others, stop the test and move the pupils to another room. - Stop the test for all pupils in the room, if other pupils have been disturbed. - Make a note of the time the test is stopped to ensure pupils receive an appropriate amount of time to complete the test.
+- Stop the test for the individual pupil and note the time. - Offer a test break to the pupil. - Allow the pupil to return to the test if they feel well enough after the test break. - Calculate how much time the pupil has left to complete the test. - [KS2 only] Ensure the test is completed on the same day if the pupil is too ill to continue after a rest break, their partially completed script will be sent for marking. - If the unwell pupil is disturbing others, stop the test and move the pupils to another room. - Stop the test for all pupils in the room, if other pupils have been disturbed. - Make a note of the time the test is stopped to ensure pupils receive an appropriate amount of time to complete the test.